Cynthia is a digital marketer, writer, and artist. She writes about a variety of topics, especially digital marketing, languages & culture.

 The Toltecas learned how to master the art of planting maize, beans, yucca, as well as other fruits, vegetables and grains.

-Quetzalcoatl Brought the People Cacao
+Quetzalcoatl Brought Cacao to the People

 Once the Toltecas had learned to be expert farmers, Quetzalcoatl wanted to give the people another gift: a cacao plant.
 He did not tell the people he had stolen this plant from his twin brother.